- Home

 3.4 The extent of use in duration, area and volume

-Evidence of use of the trade mark (see Part 19A: Use of a Trade Mark) must show that the mark has been used before the priority date of the applied for trade mark in respect of similar goods or services, for a satisfactory term, over a satisfactory area and to a satisfactory level.
-As indicated by “GE”, mentioned earlier, and “Granada" Trade Mark, 1979 RPC 303, the evidence ought to demonstrate real commercial value and goodwill in the trade mark.
+Evidence of use of the trade mark ‘as a trade mark’ (see Part 19A: Use of a Trade Mark) must show that the mark has been used before the priority date of the applied for trade mark in respect of the goods and/or services applied for, for a satisfactory term, over a satisfactory area and to a satisfactory level.

-In assessing the evidence, the examiner must weigh the components of the use, particularly duration, volume sold, amount of promotion and the extent of the market.
-It may be apparent that a shortfall in one of these components is compensated by the strength of another.
+It may be apparent that a shortfall in one of the metrics of use is compensated by the strength of another.
 For example, limited sales or a limited market size could be compensated by long term use with the prospect of a geographic limitation depending on the particular merits of the case.

 It must always be a matter of consideration to be weighed as to whether or not the user has been of such a length of time as would justify it being called a user...
 It would be impossible to say that in all cases a particular span of time must be accomplished before it can be treated as justifying a user within section 21.